SyedAman10/server1/DEEP_LINK_DEBUGGING.md

 If you need help:
 1. Share the backend server logs
 2. Share the frontend console logs
-3. Share the JSON response from the callback
+3. Share the redirect URL chain
 4. Describe the exact behavior you're seeing
 5. Mention which device/browser you're testing with
 6. Include any error messages

-This JSON-based approach ensures that:
+This redirect-based approach ensures that:
-1. ✅ No HTML pages are displayed
+1. ✅ No JSON responses are displayed in browser
-2. ✅ Backend returns clean JSON data
+2. ✅ Backend redirects to frontend page
-3. ✅ Frontend handles the redirect automatically
+3. ✅ Frontend handles the deep link automatically
 4. ✅ Works in production environments
 5. ✅ Provides smooth user experience
-6. ✅ Follows modern API design patterns
+6. ✅ Follows OAuth redirect best practices